lsu-ddem/intro-to-esports/content/1-Imagery/2_Lesson_2/_index.en.md

 ## Closure and Review

--   Reiterate the importance of storytelling in media, describe the amount of written work that is consumed by media outlets and the amount of recycled material that continues to be recirculated due to the lack of new material
+-   Reiterate the importance of storytelling in media, describe the amount of written work that is consumed by media outlets and the amount of recycled material that continues to be recirculated due to the lack of new material.

 -   Explain the importance of diversity in the storytellers and writers due to experiences and how it shapes our stories.